Understanding The Plastic Blow Molding Process for Your Manufacturing Needs

 Design Process for Blow Molded Project

-A well thought out design is critical to creating a finished product that meets your exact needs, while being economical to manufacture.
+A well thought out design is critical to creating a finished product that meets your exact needs, takes advantage of the benefits of blow molding, and is also economical to manufacture.
 Here’s a brief overview of the design steps used to bring your product to life:

 - Create a mock-up of the part.
 The shop team creates a 3-D drawing with a CAD program, which allows you to visualize your product accurately before a physical mold is made.